Newark Castle, Fife: History

-Building on the site probably dates back to the 13th century, at which time the Scottish king Alexander III (1241–1286) spent some of his childhood there.

 The current building was begun in the 15th century by the Kinloch family.
 It then passed, through marriage, to the Sandilands of Cruivie, who sold it in 1649 David Leslie.
 Leslie was a prominent figure in the English and Scottish Civil Wars, becoming Lord Newark after the wars.
 Following Leslie's death in 1682, the castle passed to the Anstruther family, and finally to the Bairds of Elie.

 The castle attracted the attention of Sir William Burrell, the Glasgow shipping magnate and collector of art and antiques, in the late 19th century when Sir Robert Lorimer produced a plan for its restoration.
 The scheme never went ahead as the owner of the site, a Mr Baird of Elie, refused to sell.

 The castle has been known by several names, including Inverie, St Monans and St Monance (the latter being a mediaeval form of the possessive St Monan's).
 It has been designated by Historic Environment Scotland, together with its associated dovecote, as a scheduled monument.